andfanilo/lyon2/docs/mlops.md

 ### b.
 Adding Prefect

-Instead of running `train.py` to retrain a model on demand, you can schedule the run using [Prefect](https://www.prefect.io/) or [Airflow](https://airflow.apache.org/)
+Instead of running `train.py` to retrain a model on demand, you can schedule the run using [Prefect](https://www.prefect.io/), [Dagster](https://dagster.io/) or [Airflow](https://airflow.apache.org/)

 !!! danger "Challenge"
-    - Locally, use Prefect or Airflow to schedule a `train.py` run every 5 minuts.
+    - Locally, use Prefect to schedule a `train.py` run every 5 minutes.
         - Visualize all runs in their respective UIs.
     - Build a Docker image which will contain your Prefect/Airflow and add it to `docker-compose.yml`.
 In the end you should have the following architecture